Free Mortgage Calculator with PMI, Taxes & Insurance

 The 15-year saves over $284,000 in interest and builds equity much faster.
 But the $700/month higher payment must be sustainable.
 If you're choosing between the two, consider whether you could invest that $700 difference and whether your job security supports the higher obligation.

 A useful middle path: take the 30-year for lower required payments, but pay it like a 15-year when possible.
 This gives you flexibility without locking in the higher payment.
+Run the numbers side-by-side with our loan comparison calculator.

 Understanding PMI